Introduction of Jiang Huang,Pian Jiang Huang and E Shu:Turmeric or Rhizoma Curcumae Longae.

 Property and flavor: warm, pungent, bitter.

-Characters of herbs: The rhizome is round-like, oval, oblong, with many blunt tips at the top, and the base is round, 2~5 cm long, and 1.5~2.5 cm in diameter.
-The surface is khaki to grayish-yellow, the nodes on the upper part are obvious, and there is a row of sunken bud marks and round lateral root marks on both sides.
-The herb is heavy, the texture of the herb is firm and solid, the fracture surface is dark green-yellow to brown, often attached by brown powder.
+Characters of herbs: The rhizome is orbicular (quasi-circular), oval, oblong, with many blunt tips at the top, and the base is round, 2~5 cm long, and 1.5~2.5 cm in diameter.
+The surface is khaki to sallow (grayish yellow), the nodes on the upper part are conspicuous, and there is a row of sunken bud marks and round lateral root marks on both sides.
+The herb is heavy, the texture of the herb is firm and solid, and the fracture surface is dark green-yellow to brown, often attached by brown powder.
 The cortex is easily separated from the stele.
 The herb has a slight fragrance, it tastes slightly bitter and pungent.

 Pharmacological actions: ①.anti-tumor effect; ②.anti-early pregnancy effect; ③.antibacterial effect; ④.leukogenic effect; ⑤.cardiovascular effect; ⑥.diastolic or contractile effect on intestinal smooth muscle; ⑦.hepatoprotective effect; ⑧.effect on acute renal failure; ⑨.inhibitory platelet aggregation and antithrombosis; ⑩.anti-inflammatory effect, etc.